 North West England

 You could visit Baltic Bakehouse every day it is open through the week and buy a different loaf each time.
-Head baker Sam Henley is up at the crack of dawn to bake each day’s range of breads.
+Head baker Sam Henley is up at the crack of dawn to bake each day’s range of bread.
 The bakery’s signature loaf – the Baltic Wild, is available all week.
 This loaf has a holey crumb and a good strong crust, made using a wet dough and long fermentation.

 The bakery now has two locations in Liverpool.